FIWARE/tutorials.Roles-Permissions/README.md

 A permission is an allowable action on a resource, as noted above.
 A role consists of a group of permissions, in other words a series of permitted actions over a group of resources.
-Roles are usually usually given a description with a broad scope so that they can be assigned to a wide range of users or organizations for example a *Reader* role could be able to access but not update a series of devices.
+Roles are usually given a description with a broad scope so that they can be assigned to a wide range of users or organizations for example a *Reader* role could be able to access but not update a series of devices.